AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 div[class]:has(> a:not([id])) { remove: true; }
 ```

-> Please note, that all style properties will be ignored if `:remove()` pseudo-class or `remove` pseudo-property is used.
+> Please note that all style properties will be ignored if `:remove()` pseudo-class or `remove` pseudo-property is used.

 <a id="selectors-debugging-mode"></a>
 ##### Selectors debugging mode